 We also recommend preparing a Key Information Summary.
 This is a document you can create with your GP and would outline various directives to provide a summary of your wishes for medical treatment and care.
 Your chosen Attorneys would be listed on this document for future health care professionals to consult with.
 Having the Power of Attorney in place early on will provide the opportunity for you to discuss how you would like your future affairs to be handled.

 Planning for your future allows you to make your wishes clear to those around you in the event you cannot communicate these yourself and will help to ensure that you remain in control, as far as possible.
 We will be happy to help you with creating or updating a Will or granting a Power of Attorney.
 We can offer both in person meetings in our office or online meetings based on your preference.
+For more information on our Power of Attorney services please visit our dedicated page.

 The content of this webpage is for information only and is not intended to be construed as legal advice and should not be treated as a substitute for specific advice.
 Morton Fraser LLP accepts no responsibility for the content of any third party website to which this webpage refers.
 Morton Fraser LLP is authorised and regulated by the Financial Conduct Authority.